DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-I would use Datadog to send alets from a twitter stream every time my company name and the sentiment is mentioned on Twitter
+Yes, I would use Datadog to send alets from Twitter streams/tweets every time my company name was mentioned on Twitter.
+The Twitter stream could be accessed using the Twitter API and parsed for my company name and then sent on to Datadog usng the Datadog API.
+Using this, the company could montior mentions of products and assess their popularity and/or any support issues.
+A further refinement would be to assess the sentiment of the tweets and group them accordingly before sending them to Datadog.